-- Prep: cook the rice ahead of time according to package instructions.
-When cool, transfer to a sealed container in the fridge to chill for a couple hours/overnight.
+- Cook the rice ahead of time according to package instructions.
+When cool, transfer to a sealed container in the fridge to chill for a couple hours/overnight.*

 - Dice carrots, bell pepper, onion, and mince garlic.

-- In a large wok or pan over med-high heat, add 1 tsp. sesame oil.
+- In a large wok or pan over medium-high heat, add 1 tsp. sesame oil.
 Let heat for a minute.

 - Add peas and corn.
 Cook for 2 minutes.